harryduffy/Sample-Exam-Solutions/README.md

-My solutions to the sample Exam provided by COMP2017.
+My solutions to the sample Exam for COMP2017, which was endorsed by staff and students on EdStem..